 So, if you can imagine, when these investors start to sell, they set the comps and the price for the next sale.
 They don’t live in the house, and are speculating on appreciation.
-One that flattens out or declines, they will have better yields elsewhere.
+Once that flattens out or declines, they can get better yields elsewhere.
 Many small investors are so highly leveraged, they can only hold on if they can get rents to cover the mortgage.
 This house of cards is liable to fall fast if that changes.

 Read more about how small investors are the new risky business.